Invisalign® – Ann Arbor, MI

 Who Is a Good Candidate for Invisalign?

 While Invisalign can correct a range of orthodontic problems, it is not ideal for everyone.
 For example, if you feel it might be difficult to wear your aligners for 20 – 22 hours each day, you may want to opt for traditional braces.
-Also, keep in mind that Invisalign is not suitable for children because their mouths are still developing.

 Is Invisalign Painful?

 You might experience some discomfort during your treatment, especially when you switch to a new aligner.
-You can cope with the discomfort by taking mild painkillers and sipping on cool water.
+You can cope with the discomfort by taking Tylenol or ibuprofen, and sipping on cool water.
 You may also find it beneficial to switch to your new aligner at night so you can sleep through part of the adjustment period.
 If you ever experience significant pain during your treatment, it’s possible that there is a problem with one of your aligners.
 In such a case, give our team a call, and we’ll be happy to help you remedy the situation.

 What Happens After Invisalign?